moonbitlang/parser/fmt/README.mbt.md

-# moonbitlang/formatter
+# moonbitlang/parser/fmt

-`moonbitlang/formatter` is a code formatter for the MoonBit.
-This project was created with the following goals in mind:
+`moonbitlang/parser/fmt` is a code formatter for the MoonBit.
+This package was created with the following goals in mind:

 - Ensure readability and consistent code formatting.